9 Skin Care Trends That Started in Asia

 Face and Foot Sheet Masks

 The rate at which Asians innovate can be a little overwhelming.
 Before you are done with your new Korean skincare routine, there are like two other new ones out there.
 Have you heard of simple sheet masks?
 These are not new at all, they have been around Asia for ages; it just takes the rest of the world some time to figure it out.

 These are thin sheets of fabric enriched with skin care ingredients such as vitamins, minerals and oils.
 The masks were originally face-shaped but due to demand, there are provisions for the feet as well.
 They are left on for about 15 minutes to infuse the goodness of the ingredients into your skin.
 You then peel them off to leave your skin feeling hydrated, renewed, soothed and destressed among other benefits.
 The wave has picked all other the world; expect to see it while mindlessly scrolling on digital platforms, or when you walk into spas near you.

 As a matter of fact, green tea is among the top three ingredients used by modern Japanese women in skin care.
-It is one of the best anti-aging drinks worldwide.
-Matcha tea, a highly potent variant of green tea is quickly becoming very popular in the West, and the rest of the world is following suit.
 You can use green tea topically or drink it 2-3 times daily to improve your skin.

 Using Rice Water